History of hospitals: Antiquity

-The earliest documented institutions aiming to provide cures were ancient Egyptian temples.
-In ancient history, hospitals have been documented in Greece, Rome, the Indian subcontinent, and Persia.
+In ancient history, hospitals have been documented in Greece, Rome, the Indian subcontinent, and Iran.
 In ancient cultures, religion and medicine were linked.

 Greece

 In ancient Greece, temples dedicated to the healer-god Asclepius, known as Asclepieia (Ἀσκληπιεῖα, sing.
 Asclepieion, Ἀσκληπιεῖον), functioned as centres of medical advice, prognosis, and healing.
 Asclepeia provided carefully controlled spaces conducive to healing and fulfilled several of the requirements of institutions created for healing.
 Under his Roman name Æsculapius, he was provided with a temple (291 BCE) on an island in the Tiber in Rome (the Tiber Island), where similar rites were performed.

 At these shrines, patients would enter a dream-like state of induced sleep known as enkoimesis (ἐγκοίμησις) not unlike anesthesia, in which they either received guidance from the deity in a dream.
-Asclepeia provided carefully controlled spaces conducive to healing and fulfilled several of the requirements of institutions created for healing.
 In the Asclepieion of Epidaurus, three large marble boards dated to 350 BCE preserve the names, case histories, complaints, and cures of about 70 patients who came to the temple with a problem and shed it there.
 Some of the surgical cures listed, such as the opening of an abdominal abscess or the removal of traumatic foreign material, are realistic enough to have taken place, but with the patient in a state of enkoimesis induced with the help of soporific substances such as opium.
 The worship of Asclepius was adopted by the Romans.

 The Athenian Navy had a ship named Therapia, and the Roman Navy had a ship named Aesculapius, their names indicating that they may have been hospital ships.